-WordPress visitor tracker by TraceMyIP is a plugin specifically developed to provide users with comprehensive visitor tracking service.
+WordPress visitor tracker by TraceMyIP is a plugin specifically developed to provide users with a comprehensive visitor tracking service.
 The visitor tracker plugin allows WordPress users to take advantage of the advanced features that are not available in standard website statistics services.

 Sign up to instantly track website visitors IPs!

-What does WordPress visitor tracker plugin do
+What does the WordPress visitor tracker plugin do?

-- Individual website visitor IP tracking with human browsing history, all accessed pages, frequency of returning visits, page access statistics overtime, etc.
+- Individual website visitor IP tracking with human browsing history, all accessed pages, frequency of returning visits, page access statistics over time, etc.

-- Visitor activity security monitoring for access abuse, monitoring of password protected content
+- Visitor activity security monitoring for access abuse, monitoring of password-protected content

 - Website visitor bookmarking and tagging

-- Long term security surveillance with visitor activity email notifications
+- Long-term security surveillance with visitor activity email notifications

 - Access control and protection of individual pages and links

-- Protection of website email, contact and other forms
+- Protection of website email, contact, and other forms

 - Monitoring of ad campaigns and invalid AD clicks monitoring